 - welcome a preface by the special issue editors, contextualizing the articles; and

 - encourage the special issue editors to work with the authors so that each set of authors are aware of what others are submitting, thus enabling cross-referencing of other papers in the special issue where appropriate.

 To propose a special issue, please submit a short (one- to three-page) outline to one of the executive editors (see editorial board) including the following information:

 - names, affiliations, and short CVs of the proposed special issue editors.
 Not more than 4–5 editors should be proposed;

-- suggestion of an executive editor or topical editor to accompany the special issue;
+- suggestion of an executive editor or topic editor to accompany the special issue;

 - start date and end date of submission.
 Please choose a start date close to when first submissions are expected;